 - Androgynous Stones

 - Long Strings with Sculptures

 I use piano strings, which are incredibly strong.
-My education as a Piano- and Harpsichord Maker and my 20 years of practice as a piano technician have given me knowledge and skills for the instrument designing and building.
-I will from the start strive to make the instrument collapsible and transportable, to make it possible to perform in many venues.
+My education as a Piano- and Harpsichord Maker and my 20+ years of practice (since graduating in 1996) as a piano technician have given me knowledge and skills for the instrument designing and building.
+I wanted from the start to strive for making the instrument collapsible and transportable, to make it possible to perform in many venues.

-If you read about Bosch and about the Garden of Delights, you will quickly get very confused, realizing that very little facts are known about Bosch’s life and his intentions behind the works.
-In the exhibition I was disappointed to find that they presented only the superficial idea that his intentions were the same as the themes he painted, very often obviously altar pieces depicting heaven and hell and the original sin, morals from the life of christ and of saints.
+If you read about Bosch and about the Garden of Earthly Delights, you will quickly get very confused, realizing that very little facts are known about Bosch’s life and his intentions behind the works.
+In the exhibition I was disappointed to find that they presented only the superficial idea that they were the same as the obvious themes that he painted, often altar pieces depicting heaven and hell and the original sin, morals from the life of christ and of saints.

 Talking about The Garden Of Earthly Delights, he says:

 Even if one did not regard the picture in a sectarian, unorthodox way as a representation of Paradise one had no need to call it a ‘Warning against Lust’.
 Rather is it a combination of doubt and wish-fulfilment manifested in the creatures hesitating between the elements and finally eluding them, and shown also in other metamorphoses.
 Thus it is best described as a picture of the world in alchemical flux. (p19f)